-Select SINGLE operating mode.
+• Select SINGLE operating mode.

 After starting sectioning, a single sectioning stroke is completed.

-The specimen then stops automatically in the upper end position of the vertical stroke.
+The specimen then stops automatically in the programmed end position of the vertical stroke.

 In motorized sectioning mode, the sectioning process can be started and stopped with the foot switch (optional accessory) instead of the RUN/STOP and ENABLE buttons.
-For additional information, refer to the "Foot switches" section.
+For additional information, refer to Chapter 5, Operation, "Foot switch".